 See if a book/article is on reserve for my class?

-1. e-Reserves are in Sakai.
-Go to your class tab and look for e-Reserves from Langsdale in the menu on the left, on a full web browser, in the main list on a mobile device.
+1. e-Reserves (articles & book chapters) are in Sakai.
+Go to your class tab and look for e-Reserves Langsdale in the menu on the left, on a full web browser, in the main list on a mobile device.

 2. Or you can look up Print Reserves right here!
-Tap Home, and then Print Reserves.
+Tap Home, and then Reserves @Langsdale.
 You can filter the list by title, class or instructor.